martaw22/coral-skeletal-growth/README.md

 ## Prerequisites

--Python 3
+- Python 3.7.3

+- numpy

+- matplotlib

 ## Running the code

--Edit the constants in [spheresmaster.py](spheresmaster.py) (see below for documentation)
+- Edit the constants in [config.py](config.py) (see below for documentation)

--'python3 spheresmaster.py'
+- The functions used to build the skeleton are contained in [skeletal_module.py](skeletal_module.py)

+- to run: 'python3 spheresmaster_script.py'

--the script will generate three files in a 'results' folder in the your current working directory: a .csv file with the output results and two .png files plotting the results, all named with the constants that you chose
+- The script will generate three files in a 'results' folder in the your current working directory: a .csv file with the output results and two .png files plotting the results, all named with the constants that you chose

 ## How to use the constants

 The code is set up to use the inorganic rate laws for nucleation and bulk mineral growth for aragonite to grow a skeleton on a flat surface.
 Nuclei are randomly distributed and each grows at the same rate.

 The inputs to the code are: